emii/sndbxbe/contents/articles/Introduction.md

 Category: projects
 Tags: biology, research, hd dna-fish, master, report
 Date: 2013-03-28
+Abstract: The control of gene expression in eukaryotes can be viewed as the integrated response of mechanisms working at different hierarchical levels.
+Gene transcription is regulated from the sequence level to chromatin level ...

 The control of gene expression in eukaryotes can be viewed as the integrated response of mechanisms working at different hierarchical levels.
 Gene transcription is regulated from the sequence level to chromatin level, to the nuclear level (van Driel et al. 2003).
 At this top-most layer, the higher order topology of the genome in the nucleus has proven to play an important role, as meaningful patterns of organization have been identified; gene-poor chromosomes are generally more frequently positioned in the outer regions of the nucleus, whereas gene-rich chromosomes adopt a more internal localization (Croft et al. 1999).
 Moreover, motion of genes along the radial axis of the nucleus have been observed upon gene activation, either toward the nuclear interior or toward the nuclear periphery being the former not exclusively a repressive location (Andrulis et al. 1998, Boyle et al. 2001, Casolari et al. 2005, Mesiter et al. 2010).
 Alongside, distributed throughout the nucleus, sets of activated genes are spatially arranged into discrete foci called transcription factories dedicated to the expression of specific combinations of genes even from distinct chromosomes (Spilianakis et al. 2005, Osborne et al. 2007, Schoenfelder et al. 2009 and 2010).
 This indicates that the associations at the transcriptional hot spots does not happen at random, but genes have preferential partners, commonly in a tissue specific manner.
 In addition, significant changes in spatial organization of genomes are triggered during cellular differentiation reflecting a dramatic change in gene expression (Kim et al. 2004).